ebagyekum004-lang/Project--Nmap-Scapy-Lab-Documentation/README.md

 # Project--Nmap-Scapy-Lab-Documentation

 This repository contains documentation and findings from a controlled network reconnaissance exercise performed on an internal network using Nmap and Scapy tools.
-The lab focuses on practicing network scanning, service enumeration, and packet analysis using industry-standard tools.
+The lab focuses on practicing network scanning, service enumeration, and packet analysis using industry-standard tools (Nmap and Scapy).

 The documentation also contains screenshots from the lab environment.
 It also contains a reflection of what I learnt.